 The industry is already shifting its cost reduction focus to these areas.
-Yet much more detailed cost data is required, so that ongoing cost analysis can support policy-makers in ensuring that policy and regulatory frameworks are streamlined and optimised.
+Yet much more detailed cost data is required, so that ongoing cost analysis can support policy makers in ensuring that policy and regulatory frameworks are streamlined and optimised.
 This is particularly important, because future cost reductions will be more difficult to unlock and will depend on a more diverse range of stakeholders, not just equipment manufacturers.
 Careful analysis will be needed to remove the myriad of small barriers, and policy settings must be tailored to ensure all stakeholders along the value chain are incentivised and able to bring down costs.

-In line with cost reductions for solar PV modules, small-scale residential solar PV costs have also declined rapidly in recent years, so that "plug parity" or "socket parity" is increasingly the norm.
+In line with cost reductions for solar PV modules, small-scale residential solar PV costs have also declined rapidly in recent years, so that "plug parity" or "socket parity" is increasingly the norm.2

 Germany and China have developed, on average, the most competitive small-scale residential rooftop systems in the world (Figure ES 5).
 Germany's residential system costs have fallen from just over USD 7 200/kW in the first quarter of 2008 to USD 2 200/kW in the first quarter of 2014, a decline of 70%.
 Between 2008 and 2014, the average solar PV LCOE in Australia, China, Germany, Italy and the United States of residential systems fell by between 42% and 64%.
-The average LCOE of many systems in
+The average LCOE of many systems in Germany is now up to 40% lower than the residential price.
+Residential-scale solar PV's continuing cost reductions pose significant challenges to the traditional utility model.

-&lt;sup>2 The terms "plug parity" or "socket parity" refer to when the LCOE of residential systems is lower than the retail tariff of electricity.
+2 The terms "plug parity" or "socket parity" refer to when the LCOE of residential systems is lower than the retail tariff of electricity.
 In this report, the comparison is made excluding all financial support.
 Adding in the financial support for small-scale solar PV, where available, would make the comparison even more favourable from a consumer perspective.